 The festival is a barbaric spectacle, but the dogs’ suffering actually starts much earlier.
 Thousands are grabbed from the streets, crammed tightly into wire cages and piled onto trucks to be driven for days or weeks.
 They come from as far as Anhui, Hubei and Henan in Central China, up to 1,500 miles away.
 Denied food, water and comfort, those dogs stacked at the bottom of the truck become drenched in urine and faeces, while those in the middle can suffocate to death.
 Others die from illness, dehydration or heatstroke long before they reach their destination.

 Uploading and unloading of dogs is violent, with cages routinely hurled up to the truck and smashed down at unloading.
 Bodily injuries from sharp wire, biting, and rough handling cause further pain.

 At the slaughterhouse, they will be beaten to death with metal poles.

 HSI has played a leading role in shining a global spotlight on the horrors of the Yulin festival through our media exposés and advocacy work.
 Our evidence of cruelty has helped to lift this issue to global prominence, including a debate in the U.K. Parliament and the first-ever U.S Congressional Resolution opposing the festival and associated trade.
-Several legislative proposals for a ban have also been put forward by Chinese policymakers, which we hope to see discussed and furthered.
+Legislative proposals for a ban are regularly put forward by Chinese policymakers, but none has been progressed thus far.

 In the face of such horror, achieving change in China can seem frustratingly slow, but progress is definitely being made.
 Since it began in 2010, the Yulin festival has reduced in size and Yulin authorities are under increasing pressure from both Chinese and international protest.